Five Things You Didn't Know Were Damaging Your Teeth

 If you have a sore jaw when you wake or you are constantly noticing chips in your teeth that seem to have no obvious cause, then you may suffer from a condition known as bruxism.
 People with bruxism grind their teeth during the night, wearing them down, loosening them and even chipping or fracturing them.

 Some sufferers report discovering the condition when they wake in the middle of the night to the sound of their own teeth being ground or chipped (yikes), but many sufferers don’t know that they have it.

 There is no cure, but it’s important to discuss any concerns with your dentist as there are a number of things that can be done to reduce the damage caused as you sleep!

-We all know our mouths are filled with bacteria, but you may not know that the bacteria that feeds off the sugar that you eat, producing acids that then destroy your enamel.
+We all know our mouths are filled with bacteria, but you may not know that the bacteria that feeds off the sugar that you eat, producing acids that can then destroy your enamel.
 The longer that the sugar remains in your mouth the more damage will be done, which is why candy is one of the worst things you can eat.

-When you drink soda, the sugar passes straight through your mouth and down your throat, so it's not so bad.
-But, when you chew candy, the sugar sticks to your teeth, getting lodged between them and trapped in holes.
+When you chew candy, the sugar sticks to your teeth, getting lodged between them and trapped in holes.
 This then sends signals to the bad bacteria to start feeding off that sugar and producing those harmful acids that tear away at your enamel.

 People chew ice to relieve stress and to provide a welcome distraction.
 It’s something they may even do unknowingly––like popping a cube into their mouth after they finish their drink and then chomping away as they watch a movie or chat with friends.
 But it’s also something that can destroy tooth enamel.